twschiller/open-synthesis/CONTRIBUTING.md

     python manage.py collectstatic

-Run the test suite the ensure your environment is properly configured:
+Run the test suite to ensure your environment is properly configured:

     python manage.py test